 Amid recent and even long-lasting events happening at the local and global level, Darija Jelincic points to a potential source of security, stability and motivation existing within the traditional frameworks, to the customs and beliefs that are gradually falling into oblivion, which point to close connection between the cosmic forces and human spirituality, to the need of establishing a psychophysical harmony.
 Maybe we should put some sea salt in our pockets for good luck, just in case, although many will see the need to take this advice with a grain of salt.

-(Text by Sara Mikelić about the project "Salt")
+(Sara Mikelić about the project "Salt")